 Remove any protective film coatings from the finished/decorative surfaces of the appliance.
-After having selected the final mounting position of the appliance, taking into account the requirements as specified in sections 3 and 4 of these instructions, the integrity of the wall, and the feasibility of the proposed supply pipe routing, the firebox of the appliance may be secured to the wall.
+After having selected the final mounting position of the appliance, taking into account the requirements as specified in sections 3 and 4 of these instructhe force of earthquakes, vibration and other external forces.

+tions, the integrity of the wall, and the feasibility of the proposed supply pipe routing, the firebox of the appliance may be secured to the wall.
 To ensure customer safety, be sure to design the installation so that the strength of both the wall and any wall fixings used are sufficient.
 Focal Point Fires plc. assumes absolutely no responsibility for injuries and/or damages that may occur due to improper installation or handling.
-The appliance should not be installed until all wet plastering and/or dry wall sanding and wall painting has been completed.
+The appliinstalled until all wet plastering and/or dry wall sanding and wall painting has been completed.
 Do not block the ventilation holes of the appliance.
 The wall onto which the appliance is installed must be flat.
 Install only on a vertical surface.
 Avoid sloped surfaces.
 Installation onto anything other than a vertical wall may result in fire, damage or injury.
 If the appliance is to be mounted on the inner leaf of a conventional cavity brick wall, or a solid wall, then the wall plugs and fixing screws provided may be used.
-Depending on the condition of the wall it may be necessary to use additional fixings.
-In this situation, any additional fixings and wallplugs should be of the same size and type as the ones provided.
-At the appropriate stage of the installation, drill four holes using only a 8mm masonry bit to a depth of 42mm.

-Figure 3

-AWARNING